wavefrontHQ/docs/pages/doc/hello_wavefront_aws_tutorial.md

 Once the data starts flowing, you can see metrics and visualize data on dashboards:

 <p><span style="font-size: large; font-weight: 500">View Metrics</span></p>
-1. In your Wavefront instance, go to the AWS integration.
+1. In your Wavefront instance, go to your AWS integration.
 1. Click the **Metrics** tab.

 You see charts with the metrics collected from your AWS account.